hanami/guides/content/introduction/getting-started.md

 ### Improving Our Use Of The Router

-The last improvement we are going to make, is in the use of our router.
+The last improvement we are going to make is in the use of our router.
 Open up the routes file for the "web" application:

 ```ruby